• Home

 Handling

-• Being handled all over (nose, ears, feet, tail, muzzle, gums, thigh, leg pits, paws)
+• Being checked all over by familiar people and strangers. (nose, ears, feet, tail, muzzle, gums, thigh, leg pits, paws, etc)

 • Collar holds/ lead clicks